kyledetella/kdd-local-test-03/language/conversations/example/hello_world_00.md

 < Hello world!
 * welcome

-< I don't know much yet, but if you need some pointers on where to get started you should check out the docs -
+< I do not know much yet, but if you need some pointers on where to get started you should check out the docs -
 [http://docs.init.ai](documentation_link)
 * provide/documentation